harmeetsingh11/DSA/README.md

 Welcome to the Data Structures and Algorithms Repository!

-This repository hosts a comprehensive collection of data structures and algorithms (atoz dsa sheet) problems along with their solutions, complemented by detailed notes taught by Striver.
-These notes are designed to clarify concepts, provide step-by-step explanations, and offer valuable tips and tricks.📚
+This repository is a hub for a diverse range of data structures and algorithms problems, curated from the AtoZ DSA sheet available at [takeUforward](https://takeuforward.org/) website.
+It is accompanied by detailed solutions and comprehensive notes, all of which are part of a course taught by Striver.
+These notes are meticulously crafted to provide clarity on concepts, offer step-by-step explanations, and share valuable tips and tricks to aid in understanding. 📚

 ## Table of Contents
 - [Basics of Programming Language (Python)](./01_Basics_of_Python/)